wp-plugins/radio-station/readme.txt

 			'display_show_time' => Display start and end times of each show after the title in the grid.
 Valid values are 0 for hide, 1 for show.
 Default is 1.
 			'list' => If set to a value of 1, the schedule will display in list format rather than table format.
 Default value is 0.
 			'show_image' => If set to a value of 1, the show's avatar will be displayed.
 Default value is 0.
+			'show_djs' => If set to a value of 1, the names of the show's DJs will be displayed.
+Default value is 0.

 For example, if you wish to display the schedule in 24-hour time format, use `[master-schedule time="24"]`.